UsabilityEngineering/GroceryPals/README.md

 In this phase of the project, we:

-* implemented the methods of data gathering and gathered data with them.
+* Implemented the methods of data gathering and gathered data with them.
 The method we chose was a google Survey.
 This is both logically sound, as well as a result of campus closure and social distancing we are now currently expieriencing.

 * Analyzed the user data gathered through the survey to draw logical conclusions about our proposed product.